gregdetre/healthyselfjournal/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

-## Who this is for

-If you've tried journaling but found it hard to maintain, or if you appreciate good questions to help you reflect more deeply, this tool is designed for you.
-It combines the ease of voice recording with the structure of guided reflection, using techniques validated by research to help you develop healthier thinking patterns.

 ## How it works

 1. **Start speaking** – Recording begins immediately when you launch
 2. **Press any key to stop** – Your audio is transcribed automatically
-3. **Get a thoughtful question** – Based on what you shared and your patterns
+3. **Get a thoughtful question** (out loud if you want) – Based on what you shared and your patterns
 4. **Keep going or wrap up** – Continue as long as helpful, or press Q to end with a summary